 Long story short, if you call a professional extermination team, they will probably use this insecticide.

 The best way to get rid of termites is to use termite treatment chemicals.
 They are selected depending on how they act and which is more suitable for the situation.

-Liquid insecticide fipronil: the most common of the termite treatment chemicals.
-This is an expensive chemical.
+- Liquid insecticide fipronil: the most common of the termite treatment chemicals.
+This is a professional chemical.
 It is mixed with water according to the instructions and then used to treat wooden structures or fill the moat around the house foundation.
 Soaking in the ground, this kind of termite treatment chemicals repels house termites and creates a barrier against pests.
-Fipronil is the main ingredient of Termidor SC Termiticide.
+Fipronil is the main ingredient of Taurus SC Termiticide.